highamm/datascience234/docs/13-knn.md

 <img src="13-knn_files/figure-html/unnamed-chunk-10-1.png" width="672" />

 The actual (height, weight) coordinates of the Fire pokemon are (9, 250), the actual coordinates of the Dark pokemon are (15, 505), and the actual coordinates of the test pokemon are (15, 350).
 We mentioned that, visually, the pokemon looks "closer" to the Dark type pokemon.
 Verify that this is __not__ actually the case by computing the actual distances numerically.
+Recall that the formula for the distance between two points at ($x1, y1$) and ($x2, y2$) is:

+$$
+\sqrt{(x_1 - x_2) ^ 2 + (y1 - y2) ^ 2}
+$$

+You'll need to use this formula twice: once for the distance between the fire pokemon and the test pokemon and once for the distance between the dark pokemon and the test pokemon.